ActianCorp/integration-platform-docs/README.md

 Let us know if:

-* Anything is missing, unclear, or inaccurate in the documention.
+* Anything is missing, unclear, or inaccurate in the documentation.
 * There are topics you'd like to see.
 * You have suggestions for documentation improvements.
 * There's something that really helped and you'd like to see more of it!